ygzaydn/api-prisma/nodeAPI.md

 ## Traditional Way

 `http` is built-in module on JS that help us to communicate with OS.
-All frameworks that helps us to crete new APIs uses http module (basically adds an abstraction to top of them)
+All frameworks that helps us to create new APIs uses http module (basically adds an abstraction to top of them)

 ```js
 const http = require("http");